sma7560/Wizards_Pub_Crawl/README.md

 # Welcome: Testable_Build Branch
-This Branch is for the testable but not deployable build of our game.
+This Branch is for the testable, but not deployable build of our game.

 ## Instructions
-As of now there are no instructions in games so the controls are as follows.
+As of now, there are no instructions in-game, so the controls are as follows:

 - **Movement Controls:** WASD
 - **Rotation Control:** Follows mouse movement